TL;DR

 Businesses can merge similar themes, adjust AI-generated categories, or introduce new ones to ensure the analysis aligns with their needs.
 AI can also flag high-priority concerns, such as product failures or legal issues, enabling immediate action.

-5. Get Real-Time Insights
+5. Get Real-Time Signals

 Interactive dashboards and reports help businesses monitor trends, track recurring issues, and uncover pain points before they escalate.
+With role-based dashboards, each team sees the signals most relevant to their function: CX leaders see overall theme trends, product teams see feature-request patterns, and support leads see agent-level performance.

-6. Turn Insights into Action
+6. Turn Signals into Action

 Manual vs. AI-Powered Thematic Analysis